VictorSxBr/wp-db-migrator/README.md

 # WP DB Migrator

-This script was made(Quick and Dirty) to aid the process of migrating wordpress databases in between environments.
+This script was made(Quick and Dirty) to aid in the process of migrating wordpress databases in between environments.

 ## Usage